szabgab/perlmaven.com/sites/en/pages/testing-for-no-warnings.md

 is broken in your code (and they might be even right).
 If this goes into a log file it might suddenly start growing very fast filling your disk and causing all kinds of other problems.

-Even worse, if this is a <b>deprecation warning</b> that a certain feature is going to be removed from the next version of Perl then you definitely want to know about it and fix your code before the next upgrade.
+Even worse, if this is a **deprecation warning** that a certain feature is going to be removed from the next version of Perl then you definitely want to know about it and fix your code before the next upgrade.

 Unfortunately as the warning does not make the tests fail, we have a very good chance of not noticing it.